Vinicius-Madeira/users-api/README.md

         - 400: Bad Request (Request error)
         - 500: Internal Server Error (Internal server error)

-We hope this Swagger documentation has been helpful in understanding and interacting with the API of the **Users API** project in Go.
+I hope this Swagger documentation has been helpful in understanding and interacting with the **Users API** project in Go.
 If you have any questions or need additional support, please don't hesitate to reach out.
 Enjoy using the API!